dzkoirn/LastAdapter/README.md

 # LastAdapterX

-Docs about usage you may found in [**parent repo**](https://github.com/nitrico/LastAdapter).
+Docs about usage you may find in [**parent repo**](https://github.com/nitrico/LastAdapter).
 The only difference that class name was changed to LastAdapterX

 ## License